openshift-cs/rosaworkshop/OSD3.11/10-deployment_s2i.md

 `$ python -m webbrowser "$(oc get route ostoy -o template --template='https://{{.spec.host}}')"`

-or you can get the route for the application by using `oc get route` and copy/paste that into your browser
+or you can get the route for the application by using `oc get route` and copy/paste the route into your browser